akka/akka/akka-docs/src/main/paradox/persistence-schema-evolution.md

 **Solution:**
-Adding fields is the most common change you'll need to apply to your messages so make sure the serialization format you picked for your payloads can handle it apropriately, i.e. such changes should be *binary compatible*.
+Adding fields is the most common change you'll need to apply to your messages so make sure the serialization format you picked for your payloads can handle it appropriately, i.e. such changes should be *binary compatible*.
 This is achieved using the right serializer toolkit.
 In the following examples we will be using protobuf.
 See also @ref:[how to add fields with Jackson](serialization-jackson.md#add-optional-field).